Lewiston, Maine: Ali vs. Liston rematch

-In May 1965, Lewiston became the venue for a heavyweight title rematch between Muhammad Ali and Sonny Liston; Ali had defeated Liston in a controversial fight in Miami Beach, Florida in February 1964, and the World Boxing Council was demanding an immediate rematch, which was against World Boxing Association rules (the WBA eventually stripped Ali of their title).
+In May 1965, Lewiston became the venue for a heavyweight title rematch between Muhammad Ali and Sonny Liston; Ali had defeated Liston in a controversial fight in Miami Beach, Florida, in February 1964, and the World Boxing Council was demanding an immediate rematch, which was against World Boxing Association rules (the WBA eventually stripped Ali of his title).
 The rematch was originally planned to be held in Boston, but was halted by Massachusetts boxing authorities due to licensing issues.
 Promoters were eventually able to frame a lucrative deal moving the fight to the Colisée in Lewiston.
 As the venue held less than 3,700 spectators, only 2,434 fans were present, setting an all-time record for the lowest attendance for a heavyweight championship match.
 The fight was the scene of the famous photograph of Ali standing over Liston taunting him with his glove.
-Ali won by first round knockout.
+Ali won by first-round knockout.

+In May 2025, a statue of Ali would be unveiled in Lewiston 60 years after the fight took place.